burger icon

 Mobile and App Compatibility: Gambling on the Move

 • App?
-Nah, don't bother looking.
-I keep checking the App Store but-still nothing.
-Just use the mobile site (that's what I do).
-Anyone flogging a Fatbetz app?
+Nah, don’t bother looking.
+Research confirms there is no dedicated mobile app; what is often advertised is just a browser shortcut (PWA).
+Just use the mobile site (that’s what I do).
+Anyone flogging a standalone Fatbetz app?
 Sounds dodgy, mate...

 • Nope, no real app means no true push-not unless you count email spam or a sneaky popup when you jump on the site.
 Lock down your browser settings if you’re sharing a device.